huyujie/shutil/README.md

 install some common package and change some basic config when system init.

-## tools
-Ihosts is a tool to across gfw in China,copy in https://github.com/racaljk/hosts.

 ## vim

-same to centos7 and ubuntu16.04.
+same to centos7 and ubuntu18.04.

 include plugin pathogen nerdtree jedi-vim and vim-colors-solarized.